clarech712/testsuite-main/README.md

 This program runs `testapp <module_name>` for each available version obtained with `module av <module_name>`.
 The test executes for all versions regardless of whether it fails for some of them.
 The output to the terminal is saved as two separate `.log` files in the test folder: one for stdout and one for stderr.
-Each `.log` file is named using a timestamp of when the `testapp_all_run` program began to execute.
+Each `.log` file is named using a timestamp of when the `testapp_forall` program began to execute.

 ## testsuite
 testsuite will automically many jobs to the cluster and periodically print the `PASS/FAIL` results as each test is run.